DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/TTB_Chapters/THE_TRANSLATORS_BURDEN_Chapter_13_Epilogue_A.md

-# THE TRANSLATOR'S BURDEN — Chapter 13 Epilogue A: "The Invitation"
+# Chapter 13 Epilogue: "The Invitation"

 The archive's doors closed with the same dull thunk as they had for decades, and yet the motion inside felt different.
 Where once Methodius's rotations were a ritual of preservation that existed only to store, they had become a choreography for discovery—an invitation folded into ordinary forms so that a patient reader might find it years on.